Justice and civil status

 Then, go to a police station to make a report.
 Bring with you:

-- A DCPP prosecutor can undertake penal proceedings against anyone failing to comply with the order.
+A prosecuting attorney can undertake penal proceedings against anyone who didn’t do what the judge ordered them to do.
 Penal proceedings may lead to the following sanctions:

-- A fine of $500 to $5,000 per day for an individual;
+- a fine of $500 to $5,000 per day for an individual;

 - a prison term of up to 18 months.

-If the individual or website has already been found guilty of failure to comply with a similar order, the amount of the fine may be doubled.
+If the individual or the website has already been found guilty of failure to comply with a similar order, the amount of the fine may be doubled.

-You cannot both seek penal proceedings by making a police report and bring proceedings for civil contempt of court.
+You cannot both seek penal proceedings by making a police report and bring civil proceedings for contempt of court.
 You must choose one or the other.

 Validity of an order